Find the Others…before they find you.

 Thank you for reading!
 I hope you enjoyed Strange Hunt.
 If you haven’t already, check out Poison and Honey, a novella where Leigh and co. take the fight to Otherworld.

-Make sure you follow my blog by entering your email in the space to the left (or below if you’re on a mobile).
-It’ll send new posts straight to your inbox so you don’t miss out on more free stories.
+Want more stories like this?
+Make sure you follow my blog by clicking or entering your email below.
+It’ll send new posts straight to your inbox so you never miss out.